Mmm-0311/BFLA-01KP/README.md

-# BFLA-01KP: Binary Flow Learning Algorithm for 0-1 Knapsack Problem
+# BFLA-01KP: Binary Fick's Law Algorithm for 0-1 Knapsack Problem

-This repository contains the implementation of the Binary Flow Learning Algorithm (BFLA) for solving the 0-1 Knapsack Problem (01KP), along with experimental scripts and analysis notebooks.
+This repository contains the implementation of the Binary Fick's Law Algorithm (BFLA) for solving the 0-1 Knapsack Problem (01KP), along with experimental scripts and analysis notebooks.

 ## Repository Structure